You are currently viewing Flooded Carpets: Cleaning Carpets After Flood Damage

 Water extraction is a crucial step in salvaging your flooring and carpeting.

-Dry the Carpet
+3. Dry the Carpet

 There are a number of different ways to dry a flooded carpet.
 The first is to simply let it air dry.
 This can take a few days, depending on the size of the carpet and the amount of water that it has been soaked in.

 Another option is to use floor or ceiling fans to help speed up the drying process.
 If you can’t get the carpet thoroughly dried, you may need to remove it.
 This will present the formation of nasty mould and other pathogens that could make the room unsafe to live in.
-If you’re unsure, call Restoration Specialists to give you a hand.
+If you’re unsure, call RESTATE to give you a hand.

-Evaluate Carpet Underlay
+4. Evaluate Carpet Underlay

 This is a crucial step in taking care of a flooded carpet in order to prevent nasty mould growth.
 Once you’ve moved your furniture, removed excess water, and allowed the carpet to thoroughly dry, you’ll need to inspect the underlay underneath the carpet to ensure it’s salvageable.